coltj5-jav/coltj5-jav.github.io/content/The Illusion of Progress.md

 ---
 ---
-title: "The Illusion of Progress"
+title: The Illusion of Progress
 description: ""
 date: 2025-12-14
 tags: psychology, business, working with teams